MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

     :::image type="content" source="media/env-refs/solution-obj.png" alt-text="SAP Integration solution objects displayed.
 User selects, 'Cloud flows' to view the list of flows in the solution.":::
 1. Select a flow from the list.
     :::image type="content" source="media/env-refs/cloud-flow-select.png" alt-text="Image shows selecting a cloud flow from the list of solution flows.":::
 1. Go to the command bar and click **Edit**.
-You will be able to see the flow.
+You'll be able to see the flow.
     :::image type="content" source="media/env-refs/edit-flow.png" alt-text="Click the edit button to see the whole flow.":::
 1. Select the connectors in the flow with the warning sign to add your user- and system-level connection references.
     :::image type="content" source="media/env-refs/flow-connect-warning.png" alt-text="Flow with connection warning.":::

 ### Enter system information

-You will be asked to enter user- and system-level information.
+You'll be asked to enter user and system information.

 - Requested user-level connection reference data
      :::image type="content" source="media/env-refs/user-auth.png" alt-text="Call SAP function box for user authentication.":::